Sam31551/Undergraduate_Dissertation/README.md

    - Various baseline regression models, with their default hyperparameters, are run on the data and the results are stored.

 #### 7. Feature Selection
-Feature Subsets are found using Best Subset, Forward and Backward selection techniques.
-Optimum subsets are stored.
+   - Feature Subsets are found using Best Subset, Forward and Backward selection techniques.
+   - Optimum subsets from each technique are stored for further analysis.

 #### 8. Models on best variables
-Each of the models from stage 6 are run on the data subsets created in step 7.
+   - The regression models from the base modelling stage are retrained on the data subsets created in step 7.
 These results are stored.

 #### 9. Model Optimization
-Each of the regression models are optimized using Grid Search cross validation with a RepeatedKFold cross-validation approach.
+   - Hyperparameters are optimized using Grid Search and RepeatedKFold cross-validation
-Optimum model hyperparameters and model results are stored.
+   - Optimum model hyperparameters and model results are stored.

 #### 10. Model Stacking
-Each of the optimized models are placed in a stacked model, with Linear Regression as the meta regressor.
-The stacked model is trained and tested and the results are stored.
+   - Optimized models are placed in a stacked model, with Linear Regression as the meta regressor.
+   - The stacked model is trained and evaluated.

 #### 11. Feature Importance
-Model results from all previous stages are compared and the best performing model is isolated.
-SHAP is run using this model.
-SHAP bar, summary, heatmap and feature importance plots are visualised and interpreted.
+   - Model results from all previous stages are compared and the best performing model is isolated.
+   - SHAP is run using this model.
+   - SHAP bar, summary, heatmap and feature importance plots are visualised and interpreted.